Sharma-Rajat/kuberos/README.md

 ---

 An OIDC authentication helper for Kubernetes' `kubectl`.
-Alternative UI using Element.io
+Alternative UI using `Element.io` and `upn` as an OIDC claim.

 ![The kuberos UI](frontend/kuberos.png)

 ## Purpose

+This repo extends off of https://github.com/negz/kuberos

 Kubernetes supports several authentication methods, a popular one of which is OIDC.
 The `kubectl` commandline tool can be configured to use OIDC authentication, including